Treasury Inflation-Protected Security Definition

 Treasury inflation-protected securities (TIPS) are those inflation-indexed bonds that are issued by the government of the United States of America, and since its principal is indexed to an inflation index (US Consumer Price Index), it provides a hedge to the inflation risk.
 With increasing inflation, the principal values of TIPS also go up (as the principal of the bond is linked to the inflation), thus hedging the inflation risk of the bond.

-Since the treasury inflation-protected securities are issued by the US Treasury, and it also provides a hedge against the inflation risk, they are considered a very low-risk investment.
+Since the treasury inflation-protected securities are issued by the US Treasury, and it also provides a hedge against the inflation riskInflation RiskInflation Risk is a situation where the purchasing power drops drastically.
+It could also be explained as a situation where the prices of goods and services increase more than expected.
+Inflation Risk is also known as Purchasing Power Risk., they are considered a very low-risk investment.
 They are issued in three maturities of five, ten, and thirty years.

 How Treasury Inflation-Protected Security Works?

 The principal of a TIPS security is linked to an inflation index.
 As inflation in the economy rises, the principal or the face value of the bonds goes up.
 The coupon of a bondCoupon Of A BondCoupon bonds pay fixed interest at a predetermined frequency from the bond’s issue date to the bond’s maturity or transfer date.
 The holder of a coupon bond receives a periodic payment of the stipulated fixed interest rate. is calculated as the interest rate (or coupon rateCoupon RateThe coupon rate is the ROI (rate of interest) paid on the bond's face value by the bond's issuers.
 It determines the repayment amount made by GIS (guaranteed income security).
 Coupon Rate = Annualized Interest Payment / Par Value of Bond * 100%) multiplied by the principal of the bond.